MicrosoftEdge/MSEdgeExplainers/PwaDigitalGoods/explainer.md

 The [Digital Goods API](https://wicg.github.io/digital-goods/) allows web applications to get information about their digital products and their user’s purchases managed by a digital store.
 The user agent abstracts connections to the store and the [Payment Request API](https://www.w3.org/TR/payment-request/) is used to make purchases.

 ### Relation to [Digital Goods API](https://wicg.github.io/digital-goods/) proposal
 This explainer contains the implementation of standard Digital Goods API to support in app purchase for PWAs in the Microsoft Store.
-[Usage in Microsoft Store vs. Google Play](#dfn-developer-guide) helps you mitigate between Microsoft Store and Google Play.
+[Usage in Microsoft Store vs. Google Play](#dfn-developer-guide) details the differences in integrating with between Microsoft Store and Google Play.

 ## Goals